 The post Episode 209: Fortinet’s Renee Tarun on Scaling InfoSec To Meet Tomorrow’s Challenges appeared first on The.
 Fixing InfoSec Demands Scale, Diversity.
 We also talk about her latest project: a children’s book to educate kids about basic cyber security concepts. .
 Read the whole entry. »

-In the case of corporate infosec that’s the business, and in the consumer world it’s the business of human thriving. —.
+We could also have a massive network of technical support, using people in infosec who already have jobs.
 Being a member gets you access to the newsletter every week instead of just twice a month, access to the UL Slack Channel, the UL Book Club, the UL Archives, and access to future member-only content.

 Recon Infosec is a growing managed security services provider run by a team of seasoned cybersecurity experts.
 All-star security team seeks a better solution Recon Infosec is not your average managed detection and response (MDR) provider.
 But for Recon Infosec, finding an alternative to its existing security stack was challenging.